Zenoo/labrute/README.md

 - Copy `.env.sample` to `.env` and adapt the variables

-- Run database migrations: `npx sequelize-cli db:migrate`
+- Run every migration script in `/server/db/migrations/` in order.

 - Start the server with `npm run start`